-On the horizontal dimension, public policies toward the rail freight and telecommunications industries have followed very similar courses since 1980.
-On the vertical dimension, it is difficult to imagine how policies toward similar industries could be more different.
-In the rail freight industry, the ICC has largely ignored vertical concerns, in its merger, reciprocal switching and trackage rights decisions.
+vertical concerns, in its merger, reciprocal switching and trackage rights decisions.
 In telecommunications, both antitrust policies and regulatory policies have been centrally concerned with preventing vertical foreclosure.
 It is somewhat ironic that the leading advocates of the Chicago view, who virtually dismiss even the possibility of vertical foreclosure in the rail industry have staunchly opposed any relaxation in existing antitrust and regulatory policies in telecommunications, on the inevitability of vertical foreclosure.

 How can one explain these nearly opposite policies toward vertical foreclosure in two industries as structurally similar as railroads and telecommunications?
-While we do not suggest that regulators are even conscious of these differences-much less that the differences are deliberate.
-There are several factors which might explain these divergent policies.
-First, policymaking at the ICC was heavily influenced by free-market economists such as Darius Gaskins.
+While we do not suggest that regulators are even conscious of these differences -- much less that the differences are deliberate.
+There are several factors which might explain these divrgent policies.
+First, policymaking at the ICC was heavily influenced by freemarket economists such as Darius Gaskins.
 As strong proponents of deregulation, these economists viewed vertical relations through a Chicago lens.

-Telecommunications policymaking, in contrast, was shaped to a much greater degree by lawyers, such as Judge Greene, who approached vertical issues from the populist perspective of traditional antitrust.
+Telecommuniations policymaking, in contrast, was shaped to a much greater degree by lawyers, such as Judge Greene, who approached vertical issues from the populist perspective of traditional antitrust.